django-cms/django-cms/docs/how_to/03-multi-site.rst

    want to expose the frontend editing and preview endpoints on certain sites, e.g., for security reasons.

-   The toolbar will only be available on sites which do have admin endponts.
+   The toolbar will only be available on sites which do have admin endpoints.

 Approach 2 (since 5.1): Shared settings without SITE_ID